We thank our community

 We completed 1,000 origami cranes on January 28, 2020—more than 70% of the cranes were created and contributed by our community.

 We are grateful for each crane that was added to our senbazuru.
 We were delighted to discover that some in our community enjoyed making origami cranes and have woven origami in some way into their lives.
 We know of at least one family who is making their own senbazuru.
-We also had the privilege of sharing origami paper crane making with local 5th graders (at MOE).
+We also had the privilege of sharing origami paper crane making with local students; we extend our thanks to a 5th grade parent at MOE for making this possible.

 On the plain colored side (which would be inside the crane and not visible once the crane has been folded) optionally pencil in your name.
 And if you feel so moved dedicate it by holding an intention when you make the crane or write on the plain side someone or something that is dear to you at this time.